vapoursynth/vapoursynth/doc/pythonreference.rst

 #####################
 .. py:function:: get_core([threads = 0, add_cache = True, accept_lowercase = False])

    Get the singleton Core object.
-If it is the first time the function is called the Core will be instantiated with the given options.
-If the Core already has been instantiated all options are ignored.
+If it is the first time the function is called, the Core will be instantiated with the given options.
+If the Core has already been instantiated, all options are ignored.
 Setting *threads* to a value greater than zero overrides the autodetection.

 .. py:function:: set_message_handler(handler_func)

    Sets a function to handle all debug output and fatal errors.
-The function should have the form *handler(level, message)*, where level correcsponds to the vapoursynth.mt constants.
-Passing *None* restores the default handler which prints to stderr.
+The function should have the form *handler(level, message)*, where level corresponds to the vapoursynth.mt constants.
+Passing *None* restores the default handler, which prints to stderr.

 .. py:function:: get_output([index = 0])